talkohavy/guides/docs/programming/storybook.md

     // 👇 Assert DOM structure
     await expect(
       canvas.getByText(
         'Everything is perfect.
-Your account is ready and we should probably get you started!'
+Your account is ready and we should probably get you started!', ),
-      )
     ).toBeInTheDocument();
   },
 };